Your Core Values Quiz

-That’s when they provide me with the strength to stay on course, or the self belief to change and trust that I can handle things as they come along.
-The clarity of why I’m here and where I’m heading – at least for this phase in time.
+That’s when they’ll provide you with the strength to stay on course.
+Or the self-belief to change and trust that you can handle things as they come.
+The clarity of why you’re here and where you’re heading – at least at this phase in time.

-The calmness to be present with whatever path is unfolding…
+The calmness to be present and intentional with whatever path is unfolding…

 Step 4: Turn your value into an intent

 Now you have your 3-5 top core values listed in order of priority for you in this moment in your life (remember things will change and shift as you go through your life), let’s turn that into an actionable intent.

 This step can be as easy as just deciding to focus on living by that value as a matter of priority – starting now.

 Say we take my “buzz” value in the list above.
 For me that represents anything that’s joyful and creates positive excitement.
 So if I chose that as my focus, my intention statement would be worded along the lines of: